-The following is a sampling of the services the COA provides: fitness and exercise classes, educational and social programs, food shopping assistance, friendly visiting, individual and group support, health benefits counseling, health screenings, health services, assistance with fuel and food stamp applications, supporting home delivered meals, home repair referral, housing assistance, medical equipment loans, legal assistance,The Ride applications, snow shoveling program, social day program, transportation, wellness checks, veteran’s counseling, salon services, daily congregate meals, tax work-off program and a variety of unique trips.
+The following pages of information provide basic COA policies and a sampling of the services the COA provides.
+Some activities include fitness and exercise classes, educational and social programs, food shopping assistance, friendly visiting, individual and group support, health benefits counseling, health screenings, health services, assistance with fuel and food stamp applications, supporting home delivered meals, home repair referral, housing assistance, medical equipment loans, legal assistance,The Ride applications, snow shoveling program, social day program, transportation, wellness checks, veteran’s counseling, salon services, daily congregate meals, tax work-off program and a variety of unique trips.

 Are you caring for a loved one at home?
 Could you use a break?
 Inquire about “The Club” on Tuesday and Thursday.
 It may be just the relief that you need.
 This program is funded in part by the MetroWest Health Foundation.
 Call the Center for more information at 508-359-3665.

-Health Insurance Counseling– SHINE Counselor, Ron Griffin will be available for individual counseling for Medfield residents only on Tuesday, February 4.
+Health Insurance Counseling– SHINE Counselor, Ron Griffin will be available for individual counseling for Medfield residents only on Tuesday, May 6 and 20.
 Call for an appointment.

 IMPORTANT NOTICE: Our SHINE volunteer will continue to meet the needs of Medfield seniors seeking counsel on their Medicare healthcare concerns, however, this free counseling is available for Medfield residents only.

-Veteran’s Office Hours– Veterans’ Service Officer will be available for appointments on Tuesday, February 4 from 9am-12 noon for Medfield residents only and appointments are required.
+Veteran’s Office Hours– Veterans’ Service Officer will be available for appointments on Tuesday, May 6 and 20 from 9am-12 noon for Medfield residents only and appointments are required.

 Selectman Office Hours – Meet with Selectman Pete Peterson the first Friday of the month from 9-10am.